FasterXML/jackson-docs/README.md

 # Misc other

 * [Old Jackson home](http://jackson.codehaus.org) is still occasionally linked to from various places -- please DO NOT link from new documentation.
+* [Jackson Git Hub](../../../jackson/) is the...
+The Hub for all stuff, including this project.